Head of Cataloging and Metadata Services

 Required Qualifications

-- Provide leadership, guidance, and expertise to CMS, including regular review of departmental faculty librarians and professional staff.
+the department, including supervision of faculty librarians and professional staff.

 Special Notes